WiFiCowboy/knex-practice/README.md

 # Knex-Practice

-## worked on by Rupali and Humberto
+## worked on by Rupali R. and Humberto